begbaj/elle3/README.md

 everything that's written in this specification is to be considered as NOT COMPLETE, it is still in a work in progress state and MANY things will change till it's release.
 If you want to contribute in defining the specification you're very welcome.
-Contact me via [email](mailto:beganbajrami@gmail.com)
+Contact me via [email](mailto:beganbajrami@gmail.com) Also, pull request are "blindly" accepted only for **typo fixing**, while changes to the document are accepted only if previously discussed directly with me.

 ## Introduction:
 You may be wondering "why we need a guideline", and that's what this introduction is for.